Madjura/dragn/README.md

 ### NOTE
 The system works only with .txt files with UTF-8 encoding.
 As it is not possible to automatically and perfectly detect the encoding of a text file and convert it the user must take care of this on their end and ensure the correct encoding.
 Encodings other than UTF-8 might work but will most likely not.

+## Celery
+The following steps are optional but recommended.<br/>
+Install Celery and RabbitMQ.
+Follow the instructions found in the documentation for Celery:<br/> http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html#first-steps<br/>
+Turn on the usage of Celery in settings.py.
+Then, in the toplevel project folder (the one containing manage.py), run:<br/> `celery -A dragn worker -l info -P eventlet –pool=solo` in a console/terminal of your choice.<br/> If you do not want to or can not use Celery on your system, you can simply keep the USE_CELERY settings in settings.py set to False.<br/>
+Celery is used to allow you to check at what stage the processing of your texts is.
+After selecting texts for processing, you will see a task id on the processing page.
+Enter that in the form and submit it to see at which stage of the pipeline your text(s) are.<br/>

 ## Documentation
 A documentation is included in the repository:<br/>